 Postloop pays you to post your opinion in forums and to be social in forums.
+Simply, you get paid to comment.
 This might be something you're doing already.
 I know for myself personally – there are several forums I go to each day.
 And a number of them that I go to each week.
 It's kinda part of my online job description.
-I like talking with like minded individuals – and I love being part of online communities that allow me to ask questions and learn from others, as well as answer questions and help others.
-Everyday I am amazed by the world the internet has opened up to all of us.
+I like talking with like-minded individuals – and I love being part of online communities that allow me to ask questions and learn from others, as well as answer questions and help others.
+Every day I am amazed by the world the internet has opened up to all of us.
 True… there is always bad with the good.
 But for the most part, I think the internet is a valuable resource.
-Being 46, the internet hasn't been in my life always – only since I was about 28 years old.
+Being older, the internet hasn't been in my life always – only since I was about 28 years old.
 So I remember the “no ‘net” days.

 But now with the internet, so many options for making money online.
 Just like PostLoop.
-And if you're someone that is surfing around on the internet daily any way — then this might be some cash in your pocket with little effort.
-And hey… we all know this talk about Fiscal Cliffs and a bad economy gives us lots of ambition to try and make some extra cash that we can sock away for an emergency.
+And if you're someone that is surfing around on the internet daily anyway — then this might be some cash in your pocket with little effort.

 Getting Started with PostLoop

-You'll see signing up takes just a minute.
-You'll need to think of a user name and password.
+You'll see the Postloop sign up takes just a minute.
+You'll need to think of a username and password.

 After you've signed up and confirmed your new account via email.
 You'll log in and fill out your profile.
 Again – basic info and then seven categories that are of interest to you.

 There will be a link at the top of the page that says “forums” – you'll go here and see what forums are available for posting each day – BUT first you need to follow the “Instructions To Start Writing”.
 You must follow these instructions exactly as they state.
 They are simple – and you will not have any issues doing as they have asked.
 They've explained it really well and have an image to help you know where to go and what to click.